Review: Tarot for Writers by Corrine Kenner

 Before 1910, the tarot cards everyone used had “pip” cards, like a standard poker deck’s non-face cards, for the four suits.
 (Example at left.)
 It was mystic A.E.
 Waite and his collaborator, illustrator Pamela Colman Smith, who came up with new meanings and symbolism for the tarot, including inventing entirely new symbolism to replace the featureless pip cards, creating the deck most commonly used for fortune-telling to this day.
 (Example at right.)

-That’s right—the “ancient” mystical tarot, seen most famously in the James Bond movie Live and Let Die, is actually only just over a hundred years old.
+That’s right—the “ancient” mystical tarot, seen most famously in the James Bond movie Live and Let Die (which uses a deck that is not actually the Rider-Waite-Smith deck but whose symbology is based on it) is actually only just over a hundred years old.
 (And you won’t see any discussion of it in Mrs. Van Rensselaer’s books, since they were both written prior to 1910!)